 A serious afternoon slump is more than just feeling like the day is getting long and a nap would be nice.
 It is marked with a profound sense of tiredness or fatigue that makes it hard to focus and may be accompanied by an intense need to sleep.

-There are four main causes of an afternoon slump:
+There are six main causes of an afternoon slump:

 - An underlying metabolic disorder such as pre-diabetes or insulin resistance, reactive hypoglycemia, and polycystic ovarian syndrome